ApolloResearch/rib/README.md

 # rib

-Library containing methods related to Rotation into the Interaction Basis.
+This repository contains the core functionality and experiments related to Rotation into the Interaction Basis.

 ## Installation